 This is leading to an increase in non-communicable diseases (NCDs), including diabetes and obesity, which pose a growing threat to sustainable development, especially in countries where healthcare resources may be scarce.
 Around 75% of all deaths from NCDs, and 82% of premature death – that is, before the age of 70 – occur in low and middle income countries.

-The MRC Epidemiology Unit is a partner in the Wellcome Trust–Cambridge Centre for Global Health Research, and is developing a portfolio of work aimed at contributing to the prevention and control of non-communicable diseases in low and middle income countries through intervening on the underlying determinants of physical inactivity and unhealthy diets.
+At the MRC Epidemiology Unit, we are a partner in the Wellcome Trust–Cambridge Centre for Global Health Research.
+We are developing a portfolio of work aimed at contributing to the prevention and control of non-communicable diseases in low and middle income countries through intervening on the underlying determinants of physical inactivity and unhealthy diets.